JosuaKrause/redipy/README.md

 [![redipy logo][logo-small]][logo]

-This [medium article][medium] explores some of the rational behind the library.
+This [medium article][medium] explores some of the rationale behind the library.

 ### Warning